MicrosoftDocs/win32/desktop-src/WinAuto/inspect-objects.md

 4. To view properties that the UI element might not support, select **Display unsupported properties**.
 5. Select **OK** to save your changes.

-To configure viewing options, follow these steps:

-- In the **Options** menu or in the toolbar, you can select the following viewing options.
+To configure viewing options, in the **Options** menu or in the toolbar, you can select the following viewing options.

 | When this option is selected | **Inspect** takes this action                                        |
 |------------------------------|----------------------------------------------------------------------|